-For the first time ever we’re offering a Welsh Double Challenge.
-Fly down the fastest zip wire in Europe on the Thursday and climb new heights on the Friday to reach the summit of Snowdon, the highest peak in Wales.
+Fly down the fastest zip wire in Europe on the Thursday, before climbing new heights on the Friday to reach the summit of the mighty Snowdon, the highest peak in Wales!

-You are able to nominate to support a local branch or centre with your fundraising.
+On sign up you are able to nominate to support a local Cats Protection branch or centre with your fundraising.

-We will also provide you with a branded yellow Cats Protection trekking top, plus ideas, resources and support to help you fundraise.
+You'll also get a branded yellow Cats Protection trekking top, plus lots of ideas, handy resources and dedicated support to help you fundraise!

 Zipworld Velocity Thursday 19 May: